p2-inc/phasetwo-docs/docs/self-service/upgrades.md

 The most reliable way to do this is to keep a non-production realm — ideally on a separate cluster — that you can exercise your full login flow against.
 See the [Go-Live Checklist](../getting-started/launch-checklist.md#before-you-announce) for what that pass should cover.

-## Getting an upgrade scheduled
+## Coordinating an upgrade

-If you need to be on a newer version sooner than we would reach you, or you need an upgrade to land inside or outside a particular window, email [support@phasetwo.io](mailto:support@phasetwo.io) and we will coordinate it with you.
+If an upgrade needs to land inside or outside a particular window — around a launch, an audit, or a freeze period — email [support@phasetwo.io](mailto:support@phasetwo.io).
+Coordination is part of the Enterprise tier and available by arrangement on custom plans.